tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:year is not present, or is EMPTY or cannot be interpreted as an integer; COMPLIANT if the value of dwc:year is within the range bdq:earliestValidDate to bdq:latestValidDate inclusive; otherwise NOT_COMPLIANT bdq:earliestValidDate="1582",bdq:latestValidDate=current year
+INTERNAL_PREREQUISITES_NOT_MET if dwc:year is EMPTY or cannot be interpreted as an integer; COMPLIANT if the value of dwc:year is within the range bdq:earliestValidDate to bdq:latestValidDate inclusive; otherwise NOT_COMPLIANT bdq:earliestValidDate="1582",bdq:latestValidDate=current year

 ### Information Elements